Previous Intensive Participants Show

-Faculty and lecturers include: Neil Donnelly, Steven Heller, Karrie Jacobs, Jennifer Kabat, Adam Harrison Levy, Robin Pogrebin, Alice Twemlow, Rob Walker, Mimi Zeiger.
+Instructors include: Steven Heller, Karrie Jacobs, Neil Donnelly, Jennifer Kabat, Adam Harrison Levy, Robin Pogrebin, Alice Twemlow, Rob Walker, Mimi Zeiger.

 - Steven Heller